4 Case study: ER injuries

 I made one other change to improve the aesthetics of the app: I forced all tables to take up the maximum width (i.e. fill the column that they appear in).
 This makes the output more aesthetically pleasing because it reduces the amount of incidental variation.

 A screenshot of the resulting app is shown in Figure 4.4.
-You can find the source code at https://github.com/hadley/mastering-shiny/tree/master/neiss/polish-tables.R and try out a live version of the app at https://hadley.shinyapps.io/ms-polish-tables.
+You can find the source code at https://github.com/hadley/mastering-shiny/tree/main/neiss/polish-tables.R and try out a live version of the app at https://hadley.shinyapps.io/ms-polish-tables.

 The second iteration of the app improves the display by only showing the most frequent rows in the summary tables